MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="end"></a> `end`

-Returns an iterator that addresses the location succeeding the last element in a deque.
+Returns an iterator that addresses the location succeeding the last element in a `deque`.

 ```cpp
 const_iterator end() const;